egulias/EmailValidator/README.md

 $validator->isValid("example@ietf.org", $multipleValidations); //true
 ```

+#### Additional validations ####
+Validations not present in the RFCs

+1. [SpoofCheckValidation](/src/Validation/Extra/SpoofCheckValidation.php): Will check for multi-utf-8 chars that can signal an erroneous email name.

 ### How to extend ###

 It's easy!
 You just need to implement [EmailValidation](/src/Validation/EmailValidation.php) and you can use your own validation.

+## Contributing ##

+Please follow the [Contribution guide](CONTRIBUTING.md).
+Is short and simple and will help a lot.

 ## Other Contributors ##